Skip to main content

 Capital offenses, aggravating circumstances if victim was a law enforcement or correctional officer, first responder, or under 14 years of age, Secs.
 13A-5-40, 13A-5-49 am'd.

-This bill would include as an aggravating circumstance a victim of a capital offense who was a law enforcement officer, a prison or jail guard, a first responder, or was less than 14 years of age.
+• Amends Section 13A-5-49 to include as aggravating circumstances: the victim was a law enforcement officer, prison or jail guard, or a first responder, or the victim was under 14.

 Subjects